98sean98/blue-nebula/serverless/README.md

 ### Advanced usage

 Any tsconfig.json can be used, but if you do, set the environment variable `TS_NODE_CONFIG` for building the application, eg `TS_NODE_CONFIG=./tsconfig.app.json npx serverless webpack`

+### Environments

+There are 3 different environments:

+1. `dev`: local offline development
+2. `staging`: staged for rapid development involving the mobile-app
+3. `production`: stable release